 - 12.1.
 An organization is ineligible for certification if: - 12.1.1.
 It has had its certificate withdrawn within the last 2 years. - 12.1.2.
 It has had its certificate suspended within the last 6 months. - 12.2.
-The CB shall require the client (both during the periods of application and actively certified) to declare any association with entities that have been successfully prosecuted for forced labour and/or environmental violation. - 12.3.
-If an entity belonging to, or currently contracted by, a client has been successfully prosecuted for violations of laws on forced labour and/or environment in the last 2 years, this organization applying for certification shall not be allowed to continue with the GSTC certification process. - 12.4.
+The CB shall require the client (both during the periods of application and while actively certified) to declare any association with entities that have been successfully prosecuted for forced labor and/or environmental violations. - 12.3.
+If an entity belonging to, or currently contracted by, a client has been successfully prosecuted for violations of laws related to forced labor and/or environmental violations in the last 2 years, the organization applying for certification shall not be allowed to continue with the GSTC certification process. - 12.4.
 A CB may transfer a GSTC Certification to another GSTC-Accredited CB upon request from a client.
 Where a transfer has been requested, the CB accepting the transfer shall:

 - 12.4.1.
 Record the reason(s) for the transfer and its legitimacy; - 12.4.2.
-Verify and close any open minor NCs; - 12.4.3 Determine whether an on-site or off-site audit is required to complete the transfer; and - 12.4.4.
-Inform the GSTC within five days from the client's request to transfer. - 12.5 The certification shall not be transferred when the client has any outstanding major nonconformities or is suspended, or the client is subject to an ongoing complaint that is under process by the current CB.
+Verify and close any open minor nonconformities; - 12.4.3.
+Determine whether an on-site or off-site audit is required to complete the transfer; and - 12.4.4.
+Inform the GSTC within five calendar days from the client's request to transfer. - 12.5.
+The certification shall not be transferred when the client has any outstanding major nonconformities or is suspended, or the client is subject to an ongoing complaint that is under process by the current CB.